Why Stanford University? Facts About Stanford University

 7. Generous Financial Aid

 Grants, scholarships, and work-study programs enable many to graduate debt-free.
 Students from families whose annual income is less than $150,000 usually pay nothing towards tuition, and those who earn less than $100,000 often receive grants that lower the cost of room and board.
-The university goes to great lengths to ensure that opportunity at Stanford isn't limited to the children of those who already have a leg up in life.
+The university goes to great lengths to ensure that opportunity at Stanford isn't limited to the children of those who already have a leg up.
 Stanford welcomes the best and brightest people from all walks of life.

 8. Strong Alumni Network